r-Techsupport/TechSupportBot/documentation/DevelopmentGuide.md

 To create a new table, you must have the following:
 - A table name.
 This must be globally unique.
 - An Integer primary key
-- At least one not primary key entry
+- At least one not primary key entry.
+The primary key can be named anything.
 Here is an example (example from from the rule database):
 ```py
 class Rule(bot.db.Model):